andreanbadeh/andreanbadeh/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fatkhur03&label=Profile%20views&color=0e75b6&style=flat" alt="" /> </p>

 # Hi 👋!
-I'm Fathur
+I'm Andrean Putra Arya

 As a 5th semester student majoring in Information Systems at Nurul Fikri Integrated Technology College, I have a huge passion for technology and am always eager to stay updated on the latest trends in the world.
 Oh, and I also have a lot of followers on social media!
 On Instagram, I have over 90K followers, on LinkedIn over 500, and on TikTok over 3K.
 Let's be friends!
 <!-- ## 🌐 Socials: -->